 A Small Sampling of the Intensely Interesting And Strange Accident Stories Inside

-A Pan American DC-3, while landing at San Salvador, landed on a wet grass strip with a steep ravine located at the far end of the runway.
+Excerpt – A Pan American DC-3 while landing at San Salvador landed on a wet grass strip with a steep ravine located at the far end of the runway.
 The aircraft struck the ground hard while attempting a normal landing and bounced 540 feet before making contact again on the wet grass strip.
 As the plane neared the ravine, the Captain had the idea to initiate a ground loop to avoid falling into the ravine.
-The tail wheel was unlocked, and the right brake and left throttle applied together.
+The tail wheel was unlocked, and right brake and left throttle were applied.
 You’ll have to read the full survey to find out if the plane went over the cliff or not.

-Before departure from California, the Hawaii Clipper executed its company-mandated policy for long over-water flights.
-This flight would be from Alameda, California, to Manila, Philippine Islands.
-Before departure from Alameda, the aircraft was inspected, and routine service procedures, known as “long airplane service” and “long engine service,” were carried out.
+Excerpt – Prior to departure from California, the Hawaii Clipper executed its company-mandated policy for long over-water flights.
+This flight would be from Alameda, California to Manila, Philippine Islands.

-During this flight, an emergency landing is made, and a routine “abandon ship” drill is carried out.
-This drill consists of inflating the life raft and getting it over-side with the crew, emergency equipment, and rations aboard.
-An emergency radio is set up, and communications with shore stations are established.
+During this flight an emergency landing is made and a routine “abandon ship” drill is carried out.
+This drill consists of inflating the life raft and getting it over-side, with the crew, emergency equipment and rations aboard.
+An emergency radio is set up and communications with shore stations is established.